Dear reader of ADxS.org, please excuse the disruption.

 By discussing the role of the stress systems, in particular the HPA axis, in the development and mediation of ADHD symptoms, we are in no way questioning the current specialist literature on ADHD.
 We see our considerations as supplementary illumination of a single aspect.
 In particular, we do not derive any “alternative healing methods” from this.

 “Animal and human studies have shown that prenatal maternal stress affects the brain and behavior of the offspring.
 Stressful life events, exposure to a natural disaster, and symptoms of maternal anxiety and depression increase the risk that the child will have a range of emotional, behavioral and/or cognitive problems later in life.
-These include depression, anxiety, attention deficit hyperactivity disorder (ADHD) and/or behavioral problems. … Studies on the biological correlates and mediators of these findings suggest that the HPA axis plays a role in mediating the effects of maternal stress on the fetal brain.”2
+These include depression, anxiety, attention deficit hyperactivity disorder (ADHD) and/or behavioral problems. … Studies on the biological correlates and mediators of these findings suggest that the HPA axis plays a role in mediating the effects of maternal stress on the fetal brain.”

 ADHD can result from many different causes.
 According to our hypothesis, one possibility is a disorder of the stress regulation systems and here in particular the HPA axis.
 There should barely be any reasonable doubt that the stress systems, in particular the HPA axis, are closely linked to the central dopaminergic and noradrenergic neurotransmitter systems that are affected in ADHD.

-According to our understanding, ADHD symptoms are caused in the same way as (the corresponding) symptoms of severe chronic stress: by an (action) deficiency of dopamine and noradrenaline in certain brain regions, primarily the dlPFC and the striatum.8 Nevertheless, ADHD is different from chronic stress, because ADHD remains even when the stressor leaves.
+As we understand it, ADHD symptoms are caused in the same way as (the corresponding) symptoms of severe chronic stress: by an (action) deficiency of dopamine and noradrenaline in certain brain regions, primarily the dlPFC and the striatum.
+(Of course, the abbreviation to reduced dopamine and noradrenaline levels in the PFC and striatum is a simplification.
+Nevertheless, these are probably the most important factors)

 ADHD can arise from several interacting factors:

-• Purely genetic through a combination of gene variants that cause certain influences in the brain (in particular a reduction in the dopamine level or the dopamine effect in the PFC and in the striatum) These factors are congenital and unchangeable.
+- Purely genetic through a combination of gene variants that cause certain influences in the brain (in particular a reduction in the dopamine level or the dopamine effect in the PFC and in the striatum) These factors are congenital and unchangeable.

-• Environmental influences that reversibly cause the same influences in the brain itself (e.g. lead, food intolerances, sleep disorders, etc.)
+- Environmental influences that reversibly cause the same influences in the brain itself (e.g. lead, food intolerances, sleep disorders, etc.)

 The following arguments lead us to assume a close connection between stress regulation and ADHD.

-• Depending on the stressor and the age of the person with ADHD, chronic stress can have persistent influences on the brain that support the development of ADHD, e.g. dopamine and noradrenaline in the PFC and striatum can be reduced, which naturally causes identical resulting symptoms.
+- Depending on the stressor and the age of the person with ADHD, chronic stress can have persistent influences on the brain that support the development of ADHD, e.g. dopamine and noradrenaline in the PFC and striatum can be reduced, which naturally causes identical resulting symptoms.

-• Purely genetically (i.e. not epigenetically) inherited gene variants can permanently alter the activity of the HPA axis.
+- Purely genetically (i.e. not epigenetically) inherited gene variants can permanently alter the activity of the HPA axis.
 This is the case, for example, with the spontaneous(ly) hypertensive rat (SHR), which serves as a model animal for ADHD with hyperactivity, among other things.
 In this animal, ADHD symptoms can be improved by dexamethasone, which acts directly on the HPA axis in a similar way to cortisol.
 This proves that even gene variants that cannot be modified by environmental influences (i.e. epigenetically), which may be involved in ADHD, can affect the stress systems.
 In this case, stress is neither the cause nor the trigger of ADHD, but the stress systems are mediators of ADHD symptoms.

-• Neurofeedback, mindfulness training and psychotherapy are able to bring about lasting improvements in ADHD symptoms, although not a complete cure.
+- Neurofeedback, mindfulness training and psychotherapy are able to bring about lasting improvements in ADHD symptoms, although not a complete cure.
 We still know too little about which neurophysiological changes are mediated by this, but we suspect that this also occurs via changes in the stress systems of the person with ADHD.
 More research is needed to confirm or refute this assumption.

-• ADHD often shows an increased sensitivity to stress.
+ADHD often shows an increased sensitivity to stress.
 See 1.5 below.

-• Depending on the subtype, there are different changes in the stress systems.
+- Depending on the subtype, there are different changes in the stress systems.

-• ADHD-I (without hyperactivity) is (like melancholic depression) very often characterized by an excessive endocrine stress response.
+ADHD-I (without hyperactivity) is (like melancholic depression) very often characterized by an excessive endocrine stress response.
 The excessive increase in noradrenaline during stress leads to a shutdown of the PFC (blackouts, inability to make decisions), while the excessive cortisol stress response leads to a too frequent shutdown of the HPA axis and to a TH1/TH2 shift of the immune system: less inflammation, more fight against foreign bodies (allergies).

-• ADHD-HI and ADHD-C (like atypical and bipolar depression) are often characterized by an insufficiently elevated (flattened) endocrine stress response, in which a slightly elevated noradrenaline level only causes activation but not deactivation of the PFC.
-As cortisol downregulates the stress systems again at the end of its effect, an insufficient cortisol stress response does not trigger a sufficient deactivation of the HPA axis, so that it remains trapped in the stress duration state and causes permanent inner restlessness and inability to recover.
+ADHD-HI and ADHD-C (like atypical and bipolar depression) are often characterized by an insufficiently elevated (flattened) endocrine stress response, in which a slightly elevated noradrenaline level only causes activation but not deactivation of the PFC.
+As cortisol downregulates the stress systems again at the end of its effect, an insufficient cortisol stress response does not trigger a sufficient deactivation of the HPA axis, so that it remains trapped in the stress endurance state and causes permanent inner restlessness and inability to recover.

-• In our opinion, the different subtypes represent different stress phenotypes, i.e. typical patterns of co-occurring stress symptoms that most closely match the respective personality profile of the person with ADHD.
+- In our opinion, the different subtypes represent different stress phenotypes, i.e. typical patterns of co-occurring stress symptoms that most closely match the respective personality profile of the person with ADHD.
 ADHD-HI tends to externalize stress (externalized), while ADHD-I tends to internalize it (internalized).

-• In a completely low-stimulus environment (2 weeks in a mountain hut without internet and electronic devices), many (but probably not all) symptoms of ADHD disappear, but immediately return unchanged even under normal stress in normal everyday life.
+- In a completely low-stimulus environment (2 weeks in a mountain hut without internet and electronic devices), many (but probably not all) symptoms of ADHD disappear, but immediately return unchanged even under normal stress in normal everyday life.

-• There are probably other patterns of different stress system imbalances that have not yet been researched.
+- There are probably other patterns of different stress system imbalances that have not yet been researched.

-More on this (including sources) at The subtypes of ADHD: ADHD-HI, ADHD-I, SCT and others and ⇒ The HPA axis / stress regulation axis
+More on this (including sources) at ⇒ The subtypes of ADHD: ADHD-HI, ADHD-I, SCT and others and ⇒ The HPA axis / stress regulation axis

-• ADHD shows peculiarities in attention that are characterized by hyperfocus (task switching problems) on the one hand and distractibility (openness to stimuli) on the other.
+ADHD shows peculiarities in attention that are characterized by hyperfocus (task switching problems) on the one hand and distractibility (openness to stimuli) on the other.
 This profile of altered attention is not dysfunctional under other circumstances, but is conducive to survival: in the case of severe, (survival) threatening stress.
 Severe (survival) threatening stress changes attention in the direction of those things that are personally important.
 The ability to be motivated is reduced overall.
 Consequences of weaker motivational capacity for things that are not personally interesting impair attention control and attention performance.
 With high personal motivation or high extrinsic rewards, attention (including sustained attention!) and attention control function so well in persons with ADHD that they can no longer be reliably distinguished from those of non-affected people in tests.

 ADHD is not pathological because attention is altered in this way, but because it is altered in this way without an adequate stressor being present.

-• In our opinion, all ADHD symptoms are stress symptoms.
-ADHD symptoms are stress symptoms Conversely, not all stress symptoms are ADHD symptoms.
+- In our opinion, all ADHD symptoms are stress symptoms. ⇒ ADHD symptoms are stress symptoms Conversely, not all stress symptoms are ADHD symptoms.

 This does not mean that ADHD symptoms have to be triggered by acute stress.
-In ADHD in particular, they typically are not.
+Especially in ADHD, they typically are not.
 As explained earlier, acute stress causes an increase in phasic DA and NE in the PFC and striatum, while ADHD and certain chronic stresses cause a decrease in phasic and tonic DA and NE in the PFC and striatum.
 Nevertheless, the symptoms caused by these conditions are almost the same.
 This is because both too high and too low neurotransmitter levels in these brain regions cause almost identical or at least very similar symptoms: the signals that these neurotransmitters should convey are altered.
 This change occurs when neurotransmitter levels are not optimal, i.e. when they are too high or too low.
 If the symptoms are mediated by the neurotransmitter changes in the PFC and striatum that are typical during stress, it is conceivable that there is an instance that initiates these changes during stress.
 In the absence of an adequate acute stressor in ADHD, it would be conceivable that this instance mediates stress in ADHD without being appropriate.

 We have mentioned the Spontaneous(ly) hypertensive rat (SHR).
 Their genes (clearly defined and not epigenetically altered by environmental influences in the direction of stress sensitivity) are associated with changes in the HPA axis that mediate ADHD symptoms.
 The ADHD symptoms (but also the high blood pressure) can be remedied in SHR by dexamethasone, which, as a selective glucocorticoid receptor agonist, switches off the HPA axis.